Alice Lee (chess player): Women's American Cup

 Lee has set multiple records at Women's American Cup, becoming both the youngest participant and the youngest champion in the tournament’s history.
-She won the title in 2024 and 2025, and also finished as runner-up twice.
+She won the title in 2024, 2025, and 2026, and also finished as runner-up twice.

-At age 12, she secured second place at the 2022 Women's American Cup, delivering a series of surprising victories.

-At age 13, she again finished second at the 2023 Women's American Cup.
-She tied two classical matches with GM Irina Krush before losing in the rapid playoffs.
+At age 12, she placed second at the 2022 Women’s American Cup, recording a series of upset victories.
+The following year, she again finished second at the 2023 Women’s American Cup.

-At age 14, she won the 2024 Women's American Cup by defeating GM Irina Krush in the Grand Final.
+At age 14, she won the 2024 Women’s American Cup, earning the $40,000 first prize after defeating GM Irina Krush in the Grand Final.
 Her victory places her alongside Bobby Fischer and Irina Krush as one of the youngest players to win a major chess title in the United States.

-At age 15, she successfully defended her title at the 2025 Women’s American Cup, winning all of her matches and earning $49,000 in prize money.
+She successfully defended the title in 2025, winning every match she played and defeating WGM Tatev Abrahamyan in the Grand Final for the $49,000 first prize.
+In 2026, she captured her third consecutive title by defeating IM Carissa Yip in the rapid Grand Final, earning another $49,000 first prize.

 U.S. Junior Championships

-Lee started competing in the U.S. Girls' Junior Championships in 2020 at age 10.

-At age 13, she won the 2023 US Girls' Junior Championship with a score of 7.5/9, making her the youngest winner in the tournament's history.

-At age 14, she successfully defended her title at the 2024 US Girls' Junior Championship.
+Lee is a two-time U.S. Girls' Junior champion and holds the record as the tournament's youngest winner.
+She first competed in the U.S. Girls' Junior Championship at age 10.
+At age 13, she won the 2023 U.S. Girls' Junior Championship with a score of 7.5/9, becoming the youngest champion in the tournament's history.
+At age 14, she successfully defended her title at the 2024 U.S. Girls' Junior Championship.

+She began competing in the open U.S. Junior Championship at age 16.
+In her 2026 debut, she scored 4.5/9, the highest score by a female participant since the Saint Louis Chess Club began hosting the event in 2010; she also recorded a performance rating of 2511, the highest ever recorded by a female participant in the tournament's history.